faqihudin703/Santara_Protocol/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![Status](https://img.shields.io/badge/Status-Protocol%20Live-orange)

+---

 ## 📖 Overview

-**Santara Protocol** is a decentralized infrastructure layer designed to bring the Indonesian Rupiah (IDR) on-chain.
-It solves the friction of high-fee "double conversion" (IDR → USD → ETH) by allowing direct swaps between ETH and a Rupiah-pegged stablecoin (**IDRX**) using real-time market data from local exchanges.
+**Santara Protocol** is an end-to-end decentralized financial infrastructure designed to bring the Indonesian Rupiah (IDR) on-chain.
+It bridges the gap between local Indonesian banking and global DeFi by creating a **circular economy** on Base Sepolia.

+The protocol solves the friction of high-fee "double conversion" (IDR → USD → ETH) through three core pillars:

+1.  **Direct Settlement (Swap):** Seamlessly swap ETH for Rupiah-pegged stablecoins (**IDRX**) using a custom Oracle that mirrors real-time Indodax market rates.
+2.  **Sustainable Yield (Vault):** A savings protocol where users can stake IDRX to earn **Nexus (NXS)** rewards, simulating a high-yield crypto savings account.
+3.  **Guaranteed Exit (Redemption):** A Treasury-backed mechanism allowing users to "cash out" their NXS rewards directly into **USDC**, ensuring guaranteed liquidity for yield farmers.

+By combining these modules, Santara creates a complete **"On-Chain Bank"** experience for Indonesian users.

+---

 ## 🚀 Key Features